Our Services

 Helpful Resources

-Creatine and levothyroxine do not appear to interact directly, so it’s generally safe to use both as long as you take your thyroid medication first thing on an empty stomach and wait 30–60 minutes before taking creatine.
-Be sure to monitor kidney function, hydration, weight changes, and thyroid labs regularly.
+Creatine and levothyroxine do not have a known direct interaction, making them generally safe to use together—provided you take your thyroid medication first thing in the morning on an empty stomach and wait 30–60 minutes before taking creatine.
+Regular monitoring of kidney function, hydration status, weight changes, and thyroid labs is essential for safe long-term use.

 When managing hypothyroidism, levothyroxine is the cornerstone of treatment.
 At the same time, athletes and fitness enthusiasts often consider creatine to boost strength and performance.
 You might wonder: is it safe to combine creatine and thyroid medication?
 Below, we explore what creatine is, how levothyroxine works, potential interactions, best practices for timing, and precautions to keep you safe and informed.